dharmamitra/dharmamitra-frontend-next/README.md

 docker logs nginx -f
 ```

 ## i18n

 ### internal navigation
 - most internal navigation can be handled with `src/components/LocalLink.tsx`.
 - where needed `redirect`, `usePathname`, `useRouter` exported from `src/navigation.ts` can be used to make sure internationalized routes are correctly handled.

+# Querying the API

+- as we need to do client-side fetching we use `@tanstack/react-query`

 ## Testing